chadlaing/Panseq/README.md

 * 'coreGenomeThreshold' defines the number of the initial sequences that a segment must be found in to be considered part of the 'core' genome; multi-fasta files of a single sequence are treated as a single sequence.

-* 'mode' is currently required to be 'pan', for pan-genome analyses.
+* 'runMode' is currently required to be 'pan', for pan-genome analyses.